observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 OpenTelemetry .NET Automatic Instrumentation injects and configures the OpenTelemetry .NET SDK into the application and adds OpenTelemetry Instrumentation to key packages and APIs used by the application.

 How to set it up?
 There are various options, we’ll focus on modifications within the `Dockerfile` for consistency reasons.
 An installer script is available for download and can be run as part of the `Dockerfile`.
 Detailed instructions can be found on GitHub: [OpenTelemetry .NET Automatic Instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation#get-started).
 Pay special attention to the [Instrument a container section](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation#instrument-a-container), where you’ll find an example `Dockerfile`.
+Make sure the installer script is run just before the application is started.

 Here’s what you need to do in your Devices State Manager `Dockerfile`: